xunker/middleman-target/README.md

 # REQUIREMENTS AND INSTALLATION

-This new version is for [MIDDLEMAN] 3.0.x ONLY.
+This new version is for [MIDDLEMAN] 3.0.x and 3.1.x ONLY.
 For compatibility with Middleman 2.0.x, please see version 0.0.1 of this gem.

 ## Installing in to Middleman tree